zadjii/nebula/docs/roadmap.md

 - [ ] **v1.3 Pure HTTP access**
   Enable client applications to use HTTP verbs to access and manipulate data on the cloud.
 Imagine a web application being able to issue a `GET https://<cloud_url>/zadjii/home/hello_world.txt` and retrieve the file `hello_world.txt` from the cloud `zadjii/home`.
 This would greatly simplify a lot of web applications, allowing them to issue HTTP requests instead of using the websocket API.

+- [ ] **v1.4 File Opening and Locking**
+  Allow client's to "open" a file such that no other clients can make changes to the file during that duration, and other clients can be instantly notified of changes to that file.
+This will enable multiple users to collaboratively edit a file simultaneously.